Filter by Category

 with Christine Mitzuk

-Breathe life into your figure drawings by building a deeper understanding of gesture.
+Breathe life into your figure drawings and gain a deeper understanding of gesture.
 Christine will coach you through a variety of exercises exploring different ways to see, understand, and capture gesture.
-By understanding gesture we can bring a sense of life into our drawings, tell a story through body language, or exaggerate it for effect.
+Through gesture we can bring a sense of life into our drawings, evoke emotion, tell a story through body language.
 We will be studying gesture from the nude figure.
 This class blends The Atelier and Studio Arts figure study methods.
-Throughout the course, there will be a variety of models and duration of poses.
+Throughout the course, there will be a variety of models and pose lengths.
 Experimentation of materials will be discussed and encouraged.

 Basic Drawing & Painting: Tuesday Evenings